community-led-design/kit/src/resources/remote-co-design-guide.md

 ## Facilitation

-* Limit the session to a small number of co-designers, or use breakout groups to allow for small group discussion
+* Limit your co-design to a smaller number of participants, or use breakout groups to allow for small group discussion
   * Take into account each co-designer's unique needs and whether or not you will be able to meet these needs simultaneously
   * In some cases it may be necessary to have a one-on-one session with certain co-designers in order to meet their needs sufficiently
   * Grouping participants together in small groups who have similar accessibility needs can be helpful, but may not be conducive to your workshop goals (e.g., maintaining diverse groups)
-* Schedule breaks generously and as needed
-* Be flexible with the agenda and timeline, making room for distractions, unexpected interruptions, and technical malfunctions

-  * Members of the participant’s family may be in the room including children or younger siblings; there may be a dog barking or noises from the street.
-Prioritize the co-designers' comforts and needs rather than expecting them to change locations or their behaviour.
-  * Technologies such as assistive devices may malfunction or stop working.
-Be prepared to make time to assist in troubleshooting, and to reschedule if the technology isn't cooperating.
 * Where possible have a dedicated facilitator available by chat, phone or email to answer any questions during the course of the co-design work.
-* Let participants know whether they need to come prepared with any materials (e.g., pen and paper) or technologies (e.g., a smartphone) in order to participate in an activity.

 * Double-check differences in time zones and confirm the time of the session with any participant in a different time zone.

 ## Co-designers' privacy